Ukdav/Project-Lamp-Stack-Implementation/README.md

 ![php -v](https://github.com/Ukdav/Project-Lamp-Stack-Implementation/assets/139593350/c6ff9451-de5f-4d20-8ec0-3be930629f5f)

-## DEPLOYING OUR SITE ON APACHE'S VIRTUAL HOST
+## CREATING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE

 We set up a virtual host using Apache to enable us to deploy our web content on the webserver.
 Apache's virtual hosting ensures that one or more websites can run on a web server via different IP addresses.